OCA/stock-logistics-warehouse/stock_valuation_layer_inventory_filter/README.rst

 To use this module, you need to:

-1. Go to Inventory > Operations > Inventory Adjustments
+1. Go to Inventory > Operations > Adjustments > Physical Inventory
 2. Adjust multiple lines, select them and click "Apply"
 3. Fill in the description of the Inventory Adjustment you are making
 4. Go to Inventory > Reporting > Valuation